Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we recommend the Secretary’s Office and the Office of Policy & Planning consider the following:

 ### KPI trends by SVC